GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql-for-wp/docs-pro/implicit-features/custom-scalars/en.md

 ## Introspection

-When installing the GraphQL API PRO plugin, these custom scalars will always be available for your use to extend the GraphQL schema.
+When installing the Gato GraphQL PRO plugin, these custom scalars will always be available for your use to extend the GraphQL schema.

 However, please notice that only when a custom scalar type is referenced will it appear on the GraphQL schema, as [defined by the spec for built-in scalars](https://spec.graphql.org/October2021/#sec-Scalars.Built-in-Scalars):